i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

     GET_SESSION_KEY(sessionTag)
         Used for incoming sessions only.
-        Returns the SESSION_KEY associated with the sessionTag.
+        Returns the TAGSET_ENTRY containing the sessionTag.
-        If found, the associated TAGSET_ENTRY is removed.
+        If found, the TAGSET_ENTRY is removed.
         If the SESSION_KEY calculation was deferred, it is calculated now.
         If there are few TAGSET_ENTRIES remaining, EXTEND(n) is called.